 (4) In this section, a reference to this Law as applied by an Act of a jurisdiction includes a reference to a law that substantially corresponds to this Law enacted in a jurisdiction.

+[Section 5 amended by No. 4 of 2018 s.
+10.]

 8. Extraterritorial operation of Law

 It is the intention of the Parliament of this jurisdiction that the operation of this Law is to, as far as possible, include operation in relation to the following —